-3) The production of the Book of Mormon was mentioned as early as 1827, which provides sufficient time (years) for Joseph to have visited congregations to compile material.
+4) The production of the Book of Mormon was mentioned as early as 1827, which provides sufficient time (years) for Joseph to have visited congregations to compile material.
 Apologists sometimes criticize the quantity of works shown to have possibly influenced the Book of Mormon.
 In more ancient times, libraries were often destroyed and their works erased from existence.
 In contrast, published sources available to Joseph (or anyone who helped him) are probably still around today, and any research he did could still be easily identified.
 Joseph may have also drawn upon unpublished sermons, which are now lost to us.

 The evangelists designed their sermons to move churchgoers to repentance.
 With such rhetoric, the Book of Mormon has produced a similar effect among many members.
-Could passages like Alma's call to take on Christ's name (Alma 5) or King Benjamin's speech (Mosiah 2-5) be derivations of sermons that Joseph witnessed?
+Could passages like King Benjamin's speech (Mosiah 2-5) be derivations of sermons that Joseph witnessed?
 I'll spend one more page on Joseph's abilities before moving on to the book's possible flaws.